57blocks/website-article/articles/Document Information Extraction with Large Language Models/README.md

 ## 2. Processing Workflow

 Initially, we divided the unstructured text into segments based on the Large Language Models (LLMs) maximum token length, ensuring some overlap between segments to preserve contextual coherence.
-Subsequently, we input the text and questions into LLMs and obtain the model's initial output, which we then structure further.
+Subsequently, we input the text and questions into LLMs and obtained the model's initial output, which we then structured further.

 ![img](structure.png)